typelevel/fs2/site/src/guide.md

 ### Overview

-The FS2 library has two major capabilites:
+The FS2 library has two major capabilities:

 * The ability to _build_ arbitrarily complex streams, possibly with embedded effects.
 * The ability to _transform_ one or more streams using a small but powerful set of operations